CaptainChicky/MIPS-Assembly-Class/README.md

 ## What is this?
 This is the code archive for the initial labs and first project for the year 2025.
-The code is run on a custom-built variant of the MARS MIPS assembler and editor, where the 2025 installer is included in this repo.
+The code is run on a custom-built variant of the MARS MIPS assembler and editor, where the 2025 installer is included in this repo (Mars_2254_0111-4.5.54111.exe).
 The code is written on VSC with a MIPS asm formatter.
 Do not code on the given MARS assembler/editor, as it is extremely inconveneint.
 Simply just write the code in VSC, and alt-tab over to MARS to assemble and run.

 Project requirements/instructions may have changed, so make sure to cross-check.